matt-erhart/lab/micro.md

 - put min vbs just ow enough to see the link
 - highlight links -> rel to neighbors
 - add a 'fit to text' button
-- create new text node under current
+- create new text node under current like 'a'
 - show/ hide links on mouse over / keycmd
 - edit links
 - keep links offscreen-ish